 If you want to see more information, click the Add Column button

-This list of Properties is derived from whatever Content Sources your organization has set up to be archived.
+This list of Properties is derived from the Content Sources your organization has set up to be archived.
 Depending on the Content Source, you may have a huge list of Properties.
-The organizations SharePoint Online Content Types might be varied and complex, leaving you with hundreds of different metadata fields to select from.
+The organization's SharePoint Online Content Types might be varied and complex, leaving you with hundreds of different metadata fields to select from.

-If this is the case, the Filter by name and Type drop-down will help, allowing you to cut down on how many different Properties are displayed.
+If this is the case, use the Filter by name and Type drop-down to reduce the number of different Properties are displayed.

 If you can't find the Property you are looking for or you have put in the wrong filter, click the Clear Filter icon on the far right.

 If you try to add a Property that is already on the list, Collabspace will stop you

 Beyond this, you will always be allowed to add more Properties.
 This is mostly good, but keep in mind that not all Properties will have information in them.
 For example, if the item you've searched for doesn't have any 'cc' recipients, that field will be blank.